 The girls all looked great, individually, but collectively, every male head turned, in lust, every female, in envy.

-It amazed Richard; Berlin was still so new and mysterious to him.
-The girls managed to find them without any trouble.
+It amazed Richard; Berlin was still so new and mysterious to him, a European capital city, yet the girls managed to find them without any trouble.
 As they arrived, some people left, so there were seats available.
 He found himself talking to Gert, about England and London, which he compared unfavourably with his new home.

 “Oh, the Tubes, so many people, crammed in, and you can’t look at anyone, just stand there and find a corner of floor to stare at.
 And you can’t leave anything, it’ll be stolen.
 London – love thy neighbour, but lock thy doors.”